j-hendricks/Exploratory-Data-Analysis-Taxi-Drives/README.md

 # Exploratory-Data-Analysis-Taxi-Drives
-Submitted to the ML Bootcamp at UC San Diego
+Project submitted to the ML Bootcamp at UC San Diego.
+Objective is to showcase my ability to perform exploratory data analysis (EDA).
+Tools used: Pandas, Seaborn, Matplotlib